 Batman was first introduced in May of 1939 in Detective Comics #27 (shown below, left), illustrated by artist Bob Kane.
 The character had several cameo appearances in the series before receiving a solo title in 1940, which introduced the villains Joker and Catwoman.
 In 1966, the television series Batman was launched, which starred actors Adam West as Batman and Burt Ward as his sidekick Robin (shown below, right).
 On July 30th, 1966, the film Batman: The Movie was released, featuring the same cast as the television series.

 On June 23rd, 1989, the Tim Burton film Batman (shown below, left) was released, which starred Micheal Keaton as Batman and Jack Nicholson as The Joker.
 The sequel Batman Returns was released on June 19th, 1992, which featured Danny DeVito as the Penguin and Michelle Pfeiffer as Catwoman.
 The cartoon television show Batman: The Animated Series (shown below, right) first aired on September 5th, 1992 and ran 85 episodes before ending on September 15, 1995.
-The show introduced Joker’s sidekick Harley Quinn and reinvented the back story of the villains Two-Face and Mr. Freeze.
+The show introduced Joker's sidekick Harley Quinn and reinvented the back story of the villains Two-Face and Mr. Freeze.
+It was then succeeded by The New Batman Adventures.

 On June 16th, 1995, the film Batman Forever was released, which replaced Micheal Keaton with Val Kilmer as Batman (shown below, left).
 On June 20th, 1997, the film Batman and Robin was released, with George Clooney as Batman, Arnold Schwarzenegger as Mr Freeze, Uma Thurman as Poison Ivy and Alicia Silverstone as Batgirl.
 The animated series Batman: Beyond (shown below, right) first aired on January 10th, 1999, which took place 20 years after Bruce Wayne retired as Batman, having handed over the alter ego to the teenager Terry McGinnis.